Should your modern home incorporate the latest technology?

-The popularity of smartphones, tablets, and Bluetooth devices increase the demand for USB charging stations.
+The popularity of smartphones, tablets, and Bluetooth devices increases the demand for USB charging stations.
 I know, you can charge your device with a standard electrical outlet or your laptop/computer.
 The newest trend is to forego the adapter altogether and install USB outlets in homes.
 Here are a few benefits to having USB outlets in homes.

 - USB wall outlets are efficient.
 They transmit current that does not lose energy as heat, unlike adapters that “step-down” the voltage from the electrical outlet to a lower charge.
-The USB wall outlets also shut-off after the device is completely charged, which means no wasted electricity.
+The USB wall outlets also shut off after the device is completely charged, which means no wasted electricity.

 - USB wall outlets charge faster than adapters, laptops, and computers.

 - USB wall outlets are convenient, they eliminate the need for bulky adapters that can tie up a regular outlet.

 - Some rechargeable devices require you to wait until their battery is fully charged before using them.
 USB ports allow you to charge and use the device simultaneously.